raakesh-m/imageai/README.md

 - Node.js 18+
 - npm or yarn
-- A Replicate API key
+- An API key for the image generation service

 ### Installation

 1. Clone the repository

 2. Install dependencies:
 ```bash